 We’ve been asked for our thoughts, and I think it’s important that merchants AND their service providers pay attention.

-The most obvious question is this:If POSitouch is a software company, why did it just outsource a major component of its software architecture… Click To Tweet
+The most obvious question is this:If POSitouch is a software company, why did it just outsource a major component of its software architecture to a third party?
+Click To Tweet

 POSi is obviously a legacy point of sale (POS) company.
 However, there have been several legacy POS companies in the US hospitality market that are making investments to stay relevant and go to cloud.